 In this sketch, two functions of t determine x and y coordinates of a point, located at (x(t), y(t)).
 The path of that point defines the parametric curve on the left.
 Drag t and observe how the values of x(t) and y(t) control the location of the red point on the left as it traces out the parametric curve defined by the blue and green graphs.

-Press the link button (the triangle in the upper right corner) to see examples of the parametric curves you can make by adjusting functions x(t) and y(t).
+Use the page navigation arrows in the lower-right corner of the websketch to see examples of the parametric curves you can make by adjusting functions x(t) and y(t).

 To make your own design, redefine the x(t) and y(t) functions by dragging the 8 points that determine each of them.
 Try to make a pretzel, a circle, a star, or your favorite letter.
 On the right is a sailboat one of my students made.